Spring and summer are roasting the IRL river again, & you may see diamondback terrapin hatchlings along the Indian River

-Just another KSC turtle story. (not a terrapin story)
+Just another KSC turtle story. (not a terrapin or tortoise story)

 A couple of years ago near Dummit Cove on North Merritt Island I was driving north up State Road 3, when I happened upon a stunned alligator snapping turtle lying in the road.
 It had been hit by a vehicle but not killed.

 Since I have always been fans of turtles, I stopped to help the rather large (but not giant) snapping turtle.
 I would hazard a guess the snapper was the size of a car steering wheel.

 With both hands I cautiously grabbed the non responsive turtle by the back of the shell out reach of turtle jaws I hoped and "attempted" the word being attempted to carry it to the fresh water ditch along the road.

 The turtle unexpectedly became 'un-stunned' and rather snake like, the dino-turtle twisted its head and neck swingng back, snapping and just missing my fingers.

 And as always- I was shocked at the speed of the head.

 Before I could release the turtle in panic, both back clawed feet dug into my hand drawing blood.

 I dropped the dino turtle and may have said a few cuss words, but I was very worried about those dirty talons that had just tore my wrists. -I tried to clean the cuts as best as I could, seeing how I was in a remote area with no topical medicine.